The Beautiful (band): History

-With a line-up that consisted of Jonathan Lacey (vocals, guitar), Perry Bottke (bass), and Frank Ferrer (drums), the Beautiful signed to Warner Bros. subsidiary Giant Records, the group issued a pair of releases—a five-song, self-titled EP in September 1990, and a full-length album, Storybook, in May 1992.
+With a line-up that consisted of Jonathan Lacey (vocals, guitar), Perry Bottke (bass), and Frank Ferrer (drums), the Beautiful signed to Warner Bros. subsidiary Giant Records, the group issued a pair of releases—a five-song, self-titled EP in September 1990, and a full-length album, Storybook, in May 1992, produced by John Fryer.
 The group received some media coverage, including a feature article in Rip Magazine and a video clip for the song "John Doe" being aired on the Headbangers Ball program on MTV, but by 1993, the group split up.

 Since 2006, Frank Ferrer has been a member of Guns N' Roses (replacing Bryan Mantia)—supplying drums on the songs "Chinese Democracy", "Better", "If the World", "There Was a Time" and "I.R.S." on their 2008 album, Chinese Democracy, and touring throughout the world with the band.
 After the Beautiful and prior to joining Guns N' Roses, Ferrer also played drums for a variety of acts, including The Psychedelic Furs, Perry Farrell, Wyclef Jean and Tool, among others.

-The musical style of the Beautiful has been described as "A mix of Jane's Addiction at their most wistful and the broody flowery sway of Saigon Kick.
-Ultra-cool without having to try, it manages to glint but always remain exquisite from a far and is happy to lace its edges with darkness."